Pre-order our latest SewTites releases – the Ultra and new Mix Packs! Click here to shop.

 These little ditties also work well for holding beads in while sewing weighted blankets.

-If you do all the things, we recommend one of our SewTites Mixer packs.
+If you do all the things, we recommend one of our SewTites Mix packs – the Lite Mix, Midi Mix, or Super Mix.

 Otherwise, get the model(s) you want now.